mozilla-lockbox/mozilla-lockbox.github.io/architecture/data-storage.md

 - Data protection solutions offered by the operating system help limit access to the user (and any application running as that user)
 - Secure enclaves on mobile devices help limit access to the specific application running for the user

-For the "hash salt", storing this allows an attacker to more easily generate the dictionary tables needed to match the hash input to the result, allowing an attacker to determine what origins and tags a user has associated items for.
+For the "salt key", storing this allows an attacker to more easily generate the dictionary tables needed to match the hash input to the result, allowing an attacker to determine what origins and tags a user has associated items for.
 However, the risk is far less than storing "enc key"; the hashing scheme documented herein requires the attacker to generate a table per targeted user and guess values for each user, changing from a passive data collection effort into an active data collection effort.

 ### Nonce Generation